 Patchouli Aromatherapy recipes

-To make your own macerated oil pick the top leaves and dry out for about 24 hours or so (make sure leaves do not touch each other during the drying process).
+To make your own macerated oil pick the top leaves and dry them out for about 24 hours or so (make sure leaves do not touch each other during the drying process).
 Fill a clean sterilised jar with a carrier oil of your choice, I find Sunflower, Sweet Almond, or Jojoba oils work well.

 Chop leaves finely add to jar, add 5% Vitamin E or Wheatgerm Oil.
 Shake well, make sure that all your leaves are completely immersed in the oil.
 Store in a cool dark place.
 Shake well every day for approximately one month.

 Patchouli Oil Uses And Benefits